cosmos/cosmos-sdk/docs/spec/auth/03_types.md

 ## StdFee

-A `StdFee` is simply the combination of a fee amount, in any number of denominations, and a gas limit (where dividing the amount by the gas limit gives a "gas price").
+`StdFee` implements the `sdk.Fee` interface and consists of a combination of a fee amount, in any number of denominations, and a gas limit (where dividing the amount by the gas limit gives a "gas price").

 ```golang
 type StdFee struct {